Soontao/presentations/src/node/cim-training/session-6-example/cap-02/README.md

 # UAA Demo

-This is an application integrated with UAA.
+This is a very simple application integrated with UAA.

-Just a demo, its hard to run by yourself.
+Just a demo, so, it will be hard to deploy by yourself.

-## Points
+## Key Points

 * Application
   * define which services should be protected.